 Generally, transfer credit may be accepted from institutions that are approved by the U.S. Department of Education and hold regional accreditation, or have appropriate specialized or programmatic accreditation, or have been evaluated and proven to be comparable in course content and level of instruction to SCAD, or are recognized by the ministry of education or equivalent agency in the applicant's home country.
 Course content is evaluated by comparing the curricula of other institutions with that of SCAD and assessing whether foundation studies, general education and major discipline courses are comparable to those offered at SCAD.
 Level of instruction is evaluated by comparing the percentage of faculty at other institutions who hold graduate and terminal degrees with the percentage of faculty at SCAD who hold graduate and terminal degrees.

 Maximum transfer credits

 A maximum of 90 quarter hours of undergraduate credit for a bachelor's degree may be given for courses appropriate to the SCAD curriculum.
 Only grades of at least 2.0 (C) may be transferred for undergraduate credit.
 Failure to submit an updated transcript may result in loss of transfer credit.

-A portfolio review is required for final transfer credit determination of specific studio courses before or during the student's first quarter of enrollment.
+A portfolio review is required for final transfer/exemption credit determination for specific studio courses before or during the student’s first quarter of enrollment.
 To receive specific studio course credit, students must follow the portfolio submission criteria and guidelines available through the admission office.
 Additionally, a review of all course syllabuses may be required.
-Portfolios are reviewed by faculty members from the applicable department.
-Transfer credit is granted when the quality of work in the portfolio is found to be at least equivalent to that which would earn a grade of 2.0 (C) or better in an equivalent or comparable course at SCAD.
-Failure to submit a portfolio during the first quarter of enrollment results in the loss of opportunity to transfer studio credit.
-Transfer of credits earned in a distance-learning program is evaluated on a case-by-case, course-by-course basis.
+Portfolios are reviewed by faculty members from the applicable departments.
+Transfer/exemption credit is granted when the quality of work in the portfolio is found to be at least equivalent to that which would earn a grade of 2.0 (C) or better in an equivalent or comparable course at SCAD.
+Failure to submit a portfolio during the first quarter of enrollment results in the loss of opportunity to transfer/exempt studio credit.
+Transfer credit earned in a distance-learning program is evaluated on a case-by-case, course-by-course basis.

 Appealing transfer and exemption decisions